Last updated: May 5, 2026

 - What happens if the participant later needs assisted living or nursing-home care?

-- Can the family review your latest CMS or state inspection findings and any correction plan?
+- Can the family review your latest CMS or state findings and any correction plan?

 - PACE is not everywhere.
 The program may exist in your state but not in your county or ZIP code.

-- Free for Medicaid is not the same as free for everyone.
+- Free for Medicaid is not free for everyone.
+Medicare-only and private-pay costs can be high.

-- Joining fast is possible, but a sloppy handoff can cause medication or billing problems.
+- Fast enrollment is possible, but a sloppy handoff can cause problems.
+Medicines, rides, home care, and billing should be planned before the start date.

 - Assuming PACE is just an adult day center and not realizing it becomes the main source of covered care.